Exturnix/soi_sanctions/README.md

 # soi_sanctions
-Sanctioned accounts in Sights of Iron
+Contains the sanctioned accounts and punishment methods in Sights of Iron